 “All blinds” is the name of a group in the Amazon Alexa app

-Creating a group in the Amazon Alexa app with all your rooms assigned is easy and will allow you to control all your blinds with a single voice command.
-To create this group, follow the step-by-step instructions below:
+Creating a group in the Alexa app with all your Smart Controller rooms is easy and will allow you to control all your blinds with a single voice command.
+To create a group, follow the step-by-step instructions below.

 Open the Amazon Alexa app, tap on the menu icon in the upper left corner, then select Smart Home.

 Tap on the plus button located on the top right corner of the app.
 On the bottom of the page, tap on "Add Group".

 Name your group as "All blinds"